PSFC-HEDP/lettuce/readme.md

   If this is given and nonzero, the laser pulse will be cut short by this many picoseconds.
 This is primarily used for matching simulated yields to experimental ones.
 - **density multiplier**
   The optional factor by which the shell density should differ from whatever it normally is for that material.
 This can be used to match simulated ρRs to experimental ones.

+## Key run outputs

+The run outputs are described in detail in the `output.pdf` file of each run directory.
+For a conglomerated summary, tho, one can look at `run_outputs.csv`.
+The columns are as follows:
+- **name**
+  The uniquely identifying string for this simulation.
+- **slurm ID**
+  The ID number assigned by Slurm to the most recent job that was submitted related to this.
+- **status**
+  The state of the Slurm job; one of "pending", "running", "completed", "failed", or "timed out".
+- **status changed**
+  The date and time at which the status of the Slurm job last changed.
+- **yield**
+  The nuclear yield of the implosion (for whichever nuclear reaction had the highest yield).
+- **bang-time**
+  The time of peak nuclear emission (for whichever nuclear reaction had the highest yield), in nanoseconds.
+- **convergence ratio**
+  The ratio between the initial radius of the gas fill and the minimum radius of the gas fill.
+- **areal density**
+  The burn-averaged ρR, in milligrams per square centimeter.
+- **ion temperature**
+  The burn-averaged ion temperature, in kiloelectron-volts.